 Furious, he made a fatal mistake by informing the all-powerful London media of his plight.
 The campaign against Boycott became a huge issue in the British press after he wrote the following letter to The Times.

 “Sir, The following detail may be interesting to your readers as exemplifying the power of the Land League.
-On the 22nd September a process-server, escorted by a police force of seventeen men, retreated to my house for protection, followed by a howling mob of people, who yelled and hooted at the members of my family.
+On the 22nd September, a process server, escorted by a police force of seventeen men, retreated to my house for protection, followed by a howling mob of people, who yelled and hooted at the members of my family.

-“On the ensuing day, September 23rd, the people collected in crowds upon my farm, and some hundred or so came up to my house and ordered off, under threats of ulterior consequences, all my farm labourers, workmen, and stablemen, commanding them never to work for me again.
+“On the ensuing day, September 23rd, the people collected in crowds upon my farm, and some hundred or so came up to my house and ordered off, under threats of ulterior consequences, all my farm laborers, workmen, and stablemen, commanding them never to work for me again.

 “My herd has been frightened by them into giving up his employment, though he has refused to give up the house he held from me as part of his emolument.
 Another herd on an off farm has also been compelled to resign his situation.

 “My blacksmith has received a letter threatening him with murder if he does any more work for me, and my laundress has also been ordered to give up my washing.
-A little boy, twelve years of age, who carried my post-bag to and from the neighbouring town of Ballinrobe, was struck and threatened on 27th September, and ordered to desist from his work; since which time I have sent my little nephew for my letters and even he, on 2nd October, was stopped on the road and threatened if he continued to act as my messenger.
+A little boy, twelve years of age, who carried my post-bag to and from the neighboring town of Ballinrobe, was struck and threatened on 27th September, and ordered to desist from his work; since which time I have sent my little nephew for my letters and even he, on 2nd October, was stopped on the road and threatened if he continued to act as my messenger.

 “The shopkeepers have been warned to stop all supplies to my house, and I have just received a message from the postmistress to say that the telegraph messenger was stopped and threatened on the road when bringing out a message to me and that she does not think it safe to send any telegrams which may come for me in the future for fear they should be abstracted and the messenger injured.
 My farm is public property; the people wander over it with impunity.
 My crops are trampled upon, carried away in quantities, and destroyed wholesale.